Astrophysical jet: Relativistic jets

 Relativistic jets are beams of ionised matter accelerated close to the speed of light.
 Most have been observationally associated with central black holes of some active galaxies, radio galaxies or quasars, and also by galactic stellar black holes, neutron stars or pulsars.
 Beam lengths may extend between several thousand, hundreds of thousands or millions of parsecs.
 Jet velocities when approaching the speed of light show significant effects of the special theory of relativity; for example, relativistic beaming that changes the apparent beam brightness.

 Massive central black holes in galaxies have the most powerful jets, but their structure and behaviours are similar to those of smaller galactic neutron stars and black holes.
-These SMBH systems are often called microquasars and show a large range of velocities.
+These systems are often called microquasars and show a large range of velocities.
 SS 433 jet, for example, has a mean velocity of 0.26c.
 Relativistic jet formation may also explain observed gamma-ray bursts, which have the most relativistic jets known, being ultrarelativistic.

 Mechanisms behind the composition of jets remain uncertain, though some studies favour models where jets are composed of an electrically neutral mixture of nuclei, electrons, and positrons, while others are consistent with jets composed of positron–electron plasma.
 Trace nuclei swept up in a relativistic positron–electron jet would be expected to have extremely high energy, as these heavier nuclei should attain velocity equal to the positron and electron velocity.